 Congratulations!
 You have been invited to an interview.
 Our interview resources will help you to prepare, and feel confident in video, online and face to face interviews.
-We particularly recommend Interview Success, our video-based course which will show you the best way to answer common interview questions.
+We particularly recommend Interview Success, our video-based course which will show you the best way to answer common interview questions and impress employers.

 - Top Tips

 - Be confident – An invitation to an interview means they liked your application and are seriously interested in you.

 - Remind yourself of the job description, requirements and of what you said in your application.